stanfordnlp/stanza/_pages/installation_usage.md

 ## Model Downloading

 StanfordNLP provides simple, flexible, unified interfaces for downloading various models and building desired pipelines.
-A full list of available arguments can be found [here](pipeline.md#Options).
+A full list of available options can be found [here](models#downloading-and-using-models).
 Here we provide some intuitive examples covering most use cases:

 Download the default pipeline for English:
 ```python